 Each major legal database has its own digest:

-This method is for after you have followed the steps above and identified at least one relevant case on your topic.
-You will use the good case you identified to find other cases that discuss the same legal topic, and that may apply similar rules to a range of diverse fact patterns.
+After following the steps above, you will have identified some relevant cases on your topic.
+You can use good cases you find to locate other cases addressing the same topic.
+These other cases often apply similar rules to a range of diverse fact patterns.

 to focus on the terms of art or key words in a particular headnote.
 You can use this feature to find more cases with similar language and concepts.